harplife/zettelkasten/opengl_code_guide.md

 	- **param** `GLuint array` : specifies the name of the vertex array to bind.
 	- VAO must be bound first before VBO and EBO can be bound.
 	- VAO acquires state and type when they are first bound.
+	- Passing `0` as argument unbinds the currently bound VAO.
+Sometimes it's good practice to unbind before the render loop to prevent further modification, but it comes with a small performance cost.
 - <mark class="hltr-trippy">function</mark> `void glGenBuffers(n, buffers)` : returns `n` buffer object names in `buffers`.
 In other words, it generate buffer object names.
 	- **param** `GLsizei n` : specifies the number of buffer object names to be generated.
 	- **param** `GLuint *buffers` : specifies an array in which the generated buffer object names are stored.